Key takeaways

 What is travel insurance for overseas visitors to Australia?

 For example, if you are currently in the Phillipines and want cover for when you are in Australia, including the inbound flight, this type of policy can cover you.
-It can also cover family members – for example, if you're currently living in Australia and want to cover a family member travelling to see you.
+It can also help you cover family members travelling to see you if you're currently living in Australia.

 Inbound travel insurance is not the same as Overseas Visitor Health Cover.
 This is a type of health insurance you often need if you are coming to work in Australia on a visa.